romanpauk/dingo/README.md

 ```

 ### Goals
-The following goals are roughly based on what seemed either important or interesting in my job.
+The following goals are based on what seemed either important or interesting in my day job.
 It is perfectly possible someone else will find something else more important, or more interesting.

 #### Non-intrusive
 Constructor signature of registered types is detected automatically.